Women’s Empowerment and Education Centre, Kabul

 GIHE was established in 2010 by Dr Sima Samar, Nobel Prize nominee and head of the Afghan Independent Human Rights commission.

-We are in the process of exiting from our commitments with the Women’s Empowerment Centre, in negotiation with WEC Director Nasima Rahmani, as the Centre goes from strength to strength and now attracts significant funding from other sources.
+We are in the process of exiting from our commitments with the Women’s Empowerment Centre as the Centre goes from strength to strength and now attracts significant funding from other sources.